mongodb/motor/doc/differences.rst

     PyMongo's :class:`~gridfs.grid_file.GridIn` and
     :class:`~gridfs.grid_file.GridOut` strive to act like Python's built-in file objects, so they can be passed to many functions that expect files.
-    But the I/O methods of :class:`~motor.MotorGridIn` and :class:`~motor.MotorGridOut` are asynchronous, so they cannot obey the file API and aren't suitable in the same circumstances as files.
+    But the I/O methods of `MotorGridIn` and `MotorGridOut` are asynchronous, so they cannot obey the file API and aren't suitable in the same circumstances as files.

 - Iteration